bcriger/examples/README.md

 # examples
-Calculations which I often have to re-do, and textbook problems that I get hung up on.
+Calculations which I often have to re-do, scripts that make a point about something, and textbook problems that I get hung up on.

 ## subfolders
  + textbooks
  + research
+ + articles